Maras00/MS3/README.md

 ### Acknowledgements

 - I received inspiration and help for this project from my mentor and Slack community.
-- I received inspiration for this project from [TaskManagerAuth tutorial](https://github.com/Code-Institute-Solutions/TaskManagerAuth/tree/main/08-SearchingWithinTheDatabase/01-text_index_searching)
+- I received inspiration and help for this project from [TaskManagerAuth tutorial](https://github.com/Code-Institute-Solutions/TaskManagerAuth/tree/main/08-SearchingWithinTheDatabase/01-text_index_searching)
+- I got additional help from Stack [Overflow](https://stackoverflow.com/) and [W3 Schools](https://www.w3schools.com/).
 ##### Back to [Top](#table-of-contents)